TheParp/PRP-6502/README.md

 have obliged me in pausing any DIY projects.
 I'm back now!

 I will try my best to understand the 6502 processor and create my own breadboard version of the 6502 with Logic chips only.
+Alle technical information will be added to my wiki.

 This will too create a reson to use the full capacity my freshly restored HP 1660CS!